emqx/cloud-docs/en_US/data_integration/azure_blob_storage.md

 - Understand [Data Integration](./introduction.md).
 - Familiarize yourself with [Rules](./rules.md).
-- Enable [NAT Gatway](https://docs.EMQX.com/en/cloud/latest/vas/nat-gateway.html#nat-%E7%BD%91%E5%85%B3),to support public access to Azure Storage
+- Enable the [NAT Gateway](../vas/nat-gateway.md) to support public access to Azure Storage.
-### Create a container in Azure Storage
+### Create a Container in Azure Storage

 1. To access Azure Storage, you'll need an Azure subscription.
 If you don't already have a subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.